Botanical Name: Dracaena fragrans 'Massangeana'

 This hardy Dracaena is an unbranched, tree-like plant with sword-shaped arching leaves.
 Those dark-green leaves are 2 ft (60 cm) long and 4 in (10 cm) wide, and have a broad cream-to-yellow stripe down the middle.

-Strongly scented flowers are occasionally produced on a plant grown in its native habitat, but it rarely flowers indoors.
+Strongly scented flowers are occasionally produced on a plant grown in its native habitat.
+Older plants may flower indoors, but it's rare.

 As it grows, it will shed its lower leaves, leaving a bare stem with a cluster of leaves at its top.
 New plants may drop a few leaves.
 This is normal.
 It needs time to adjust after the shock of being moved to a new home.